 Icelandic director Hafsteinn Gunnar Sigurdsson does a droll take on feuding neighbors in his new dramedy.

-Films about suburban warfare between snarling, territorial neighbors have been a popular sub-genre since Buster Keaton’s day, but it comes as a surprise that Icelandic director Hafsteinn Gunnar Sigurdsson packs so much emotional depth into Under the Tree (Undir trenu), his accomplished third feature.
+Films about suburban warfare between snarling, territorial neighbors have been a popular subgenre since Buster Keaton’s day, but it comes as a surprise that Icelandic director Hafsteinn Gunnar Sigurdsson packs so much emotional depth into Under the Tree (Undir trenu), his accomplished third feature.
 Each character resonates as a problematic individual whose foolishness escalates first into drama, then tragedy.
-The film’s near-perfect calibration between family drama and black comedy recalls the director’s earlier features Paris of the North and Either Way (remade in the U.S. as Prince Avalanche), but this is the one where Sigurdsson really projects a distinctive voice.
+The film’s near-perfect calibration between family drama and black comedy recalls the director’s earlier features, Paris of the North and Either Way (remade in the U.S. as Prince Avalanche), but this is the one in which Sigurdsson really projects a distinctive voice.

 Very casually we learn that behind Inga’s bitterness lies a recent tragedy: Their oldest son has disappeared and is believed (for reasons never adequately explained) to have killed himself.
-Not only the retired couple but their surviving son Atli (Steinthor Hroar Steinthorsson) are struggling to come to terms with this disaster.
+Not only the retired couple, but also their surviving son, Atli (Steinthor Hroar Steinthorsson), are struggling to come to terms with this disaster.

 Atli does not immediately excite sympathy.
 He seems like a bumbling ne’er-do-well who could potentially turn violent.
-His wife Agnes (Lara Johanna Jonsdottir) has kicked him out of the house, and he is now stalking her and doing ill-advised things like taking their daughter out of kindergarten for an afternoon of hanging out.
-What he has done to Agnes is only revealed later at an outrageous condo meeting, and redraws our picture of him considerably.
+His wife, Agnes (Lara Johanna Jonsdottir), has kicked him out of the house, and he is now stalking her and doing ill-advised things like taking their daughter out of kindergarten for an afternoon of hanging out.
+What he has done to Agnes is only revealed later at an outrageous condo meeting, and it redraws our picture of him considerably.

 Meanwhile, the tree feud continues.
 Inga and Baldvin have a cat; Konrad and Eybjorg have a dog.
 When the cat goes missing, the dog soon follows in one of the film’s wildest, cruelest and most unforgettable gags.

 The cast is excellent, with each actor contributing just the right amount of confusion to the emotional mess.
-Even the two older, relatively level-headed men – Sigurdur Sigurjonsson as Baldvin and Thorsteinn Bachmann as the remarried Konrad – lose it when faced with the opportunity of a chain saw and pitch fork.
+Even the two older, relatively levelheaded men — Sigurdur Sigurjonsson as Baldvin and Thorsteinn Bachmann as the remarried Konrad —lose it when faced with the opportunity of a chainsaw and a pitchfork.

-There’s little of the famous Reykjavic landscape in this Icelandic-Danish-Polish coprod and the story honestly could be set anywhere from Austria to California.
-Cinematographer Monika Lenczewska casts a melancholy light on human folly, which grows into dark gloom by the end of the tale.
-Underlining the high intentions is Daniel Bjarnason’s serious, subtle score fluidly punctuated with Bach and Rachmaninov.
+There’s little of the famous Reykjavik landscape in this Iceland-Denmark-Poland co-production, and the story honestly could be set anywhere from Austria to California.
+Cinematographer Monika Lenczewska casts a melancholy light on human folly, which grows into a dark gloom by the end of the tale.
+Underlining the high intentions is Daniel Bjarnason’s serious, subtle score fluidly punctuated with Bach and Rachmaninoff.

-Production companies: Netop Films in association with Profile Pictures, Magants, One Two Films
+Production companies: Netop Films in association with Profile Pictures, Madants and One Two Films